The Promise of Forever

 The Promise of Forever is a 2017 Philippine television drama series broadcast by ABS-CBN.
 Directed by Darnel Joy R. Villaflor, Hannah Espia and Jon S. Villarin, it stars Paulo Avelino, Ritz Azul and Ejay Falcon.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from September 11 to November 24, 2017, replacing The Better Half and was replaced by Hanggang Saan.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from September 11 to November 24, 2017.

 The series is streaming online on YouTube.

 Cast and characters

 Paulo Avelino portrays the "immortal man".